jundalisay/superb/content/en/research/indian/gita/chapter-11.md

 This frightened heart is fain
 To see restored again
 My Charioteer, in Krishna's kind disguise.

 Krishna.

-Yea! thou hast seen, Arjuna! because I loved thee well, The secret countenance of Me, revealed by mystic spell, Shining, and wonderful, and vast, majestic, manifold, Which none save thou in all the years had favour to behold;
+You have seen because I loved you well.
+The secret countenance of Me, revealed by mystic spell, Shining, and wonderful, and vast, majestic, manifold, Which none save thou in all the years had favour to behold;
 For not by Vedas cometh this, nor sacrifice, nor alms,